himanshu-sahni/nanochat/README.md

 2. The 80-20 rule - Teacher calls are expensive and not all tokens are equally important.
 What if we only distill the "important" tokens, e.g. where the student is particularly uncertain? ([See this](https://arxiv.org/abs/2506.01939))
 3. Combine the above two - What if we do reverse KL on top 20% uncertain tokens and forward KL on bottom 80%?
 What about the opposite?
 4. What can we learn from tokens with high teacher-student mismatch?
 5. Reward Augmented OPD - We can combine RL and OPD by using a weighted advantage term (maybe annealed over time).
+Rishabh Agarwal mentions this in his [slides](https://drive.google.com/file/d/1xMohjQcTmQuUd_OiZ3hB1r47WB1WM3Am/view) as a way to regularize the student to a more capable teacher model rather than a less capable base student model.
 6. Active learning and curriculum - OPD relies on the student's policy to generate rollouts and the teacher only to provide feedback.
 Can we also use the teacher to guide the student's exploration?
 7. Robustness to imperfect teachers - OPD assumes a perfect teacher, but in practice the teacher may be wrong or misaligned.
 After all, the GSM8K score of the teacher we were distilling from here was only 0.2.
 Should you still distill all trajectories and tokens given an imperfect teacher?